Coming to an end¶

 To replace embedXcode, I recommend

-- Visual Micro for Visual Studio on Windows, and
+- Visual Micro for Visual Studio for Windows only, and

-- PlatformIO for Visual Studio Code available on macOS and Windows and Linux.
+- PlatformIO for Visual Studio Code available on macOS, Windows and Linux.

 I want to thank all the users who enjoyed embedXcode and supported the project by making donations and reporting issues, allowing to reach a high level of stability.